 When objects are very close to one another or occupy the same vertical space in floor plan view, it may be difficult to select the intended object.
-You can select an objects, then click the Select Next Object dedit button or press the Tab key to select a neighboring object.
+You can select an objects, then click the Select Next Object edit button or press can select an objects, then click the Select Next Object edit button or press the Tab key to select a neighboring object.
 The Status Bar indicates which object is currently selected.